stuartellis/multiform/README.md

 ## Terraform State

 Each stack always has a separate Terraform state file for each environment.
 The variants feature uses [Terraform workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces).
 This means that Terraform creates an extra state file for each variant.

 ---

 ## TODOs

+- Add guards in Make for undefined PROJECT_DIR, STACK_NAME or ENVIRONMENT variables.
 - Define standard path structure for Parameter Store.
 - Provide guidance on handling of secrets.
 - Provide guidance on executing commands on multiple stacks.